-Now that you’ve set your annual goals and tasks for each area of your business, you’re all set to press GO on your strategy, right?
+Now that you’ve set your annual goals and tasks for each area of your business, you’re all set to press go on your strategy, right?
 Not quite.
-Great strategies make use of the catchball process.
-Here’s what that means and how you can integrate it, as James Milsom explores.
+Great goal/objective cascades make use of the catchball process.

 What is the catchball process?